laboon/CS1530_Spring2017/exercises/swing_exercise.md

 The Grid layout will position any elements (e.g. textboxes, buttons, labels, etc.) in a 3x3 layout.
 The FlowLayout will just position the elements one after another, like letters in a line of text.
 Also like a line of text, when no more elements fit, it will go "down" to the next line.

-Now in the main method, position them like so:
+Now in the constructor, position them like so:

 ```java